Stress & Oral Health: How They’re Connected

 Whether you’re aware that you do it or it happens subconsciously, jaw clenching is a common oral condition brought on by stress.
 The jaw joint and chewing muscles can become sore and radiate pain as a result, often felt around the ear or face.

 Though daytime clenching is annoying, you are conscious and thus have more control over curbing the habit.
 Clenching at night, on the other hand, is harder to stop unless you have a night guard in place.
-Our dentists can custom create a night guard for you to wear while sleeping so your upper and lower teeth do not meet.
+Our dentists can custom create a custom night guard for you to wear while sleeping so your upper and lower teeth do not meet.

 2. Teeth Grinding During the Day or Night